pauloribeiro16/The_Scribe/README.md

 ## Project Status

-`[TODO: Briefly describe the current status of the project.
-For example:]`

 This project is currently under active development.
 The core RAG engine and the DSS Co-Pilot for SPIDESOFT Phase 1 are implemented and functional.
 Future work will focus on:
 *   Implementing the interactive guide for SPIDESOFT Phase 2 (Elaboration and Secure Design).
 *   Integrating a Knowledge Graph to enhance the understanding of relationships between entities.